Lateral Knee Pain

 Lateral Knee Pain From Running: The most likely cause of outside knee pain running is IT Band syndrome, inflammation of the band down the outerside of the thigh.
 With iliotibial band syndrome, it is really important to rest from aggravating activities otherwise the condition can become chronic.
 This may mean reducing training time or stopping running altogether for a period of time.
 If the pain is more at the back of the knee, then it is probably due to hamstring tendonitis.

-Lateral Knee Pain With No Swelling: Outside knee pain no swelling implies an overuse or degenerative condition such as tendonopathy, IT Band Syndrome or Runners Knee, rather than a soft tissue injury such as a ligament sprain or meniscus tear.
-Outer knee pain without swelling is often a chronic problem.
+Lateral Knee Pain With No Swelling: Outside knee pain no swelling implies an overuse or degenerative condition rather than a soft tissue injury such as a ligament sprain or meniscus tear.
+Outer knee pain without swelling is often a chronic problem such as knee tendonitis, IT Band Syndrome or Runners Knee

 Pain On Outside Of Knee With Flexion: Outer knee pain when bending the knee often indicates a problem in the hamstrings as they are responsible for knee flexion, most likely hamstring tendonitis.
 If the pain is more central, it is likely to be a problem with the kneecap such as patellofemoral pain syndrome.